Chinese hyperinflation: Silver outflow in the 1930s

 In 1933, China was the only major country to use a silver standard.
 The use of silver protected China from the initial impact of the Great Depression in 1929, as it primarily traded with gold-standard countries, which saw a reduced silver price, effectively debasing the Chinese currency.
 The Roosevelt administration enacted Executive Order 6814 and the Silver Purchase Act of 1934.
-The resulting US silver purchase program, authorised by the Thomas Amendment in 1933 significantly impacted China's silver-based currency by raising silver prices and increasing the global price of silver.
+The resulting US silver purchase program, authorised by the Thomas Amendment in 1933 significantly affected China's silver-based currency by raising silver prices and increasing the global price of silver.
 This caused a massive speculative outflow of China's physical silver reserves to the United States, facilitated in large measure by the semi-colonial foreign owned and managed banks and trading houses that constituted a sizeable part of the financial sector.
-These foreign banks in China had until 1935 also possessed the right to issue currency..
+These foreign banks in China had until 1935 also possessed the right to issue currency.

 Now with insufficient physical silver reserves to back up their note issues, foreign-owned and Chinese banks and financial institutions reduced extension of credit, curtailed their loan programs and called-in existing loans.
 This reduced economic activity and had a highly deflationary effect on the Chinese currency.
 This further discouraged Chinese exports and resulted in a continuous trade deficit.
-Cheap agricultural produces flooded into China while silver flowed out.
+Cheap agricultural produce flooded into China while silver flowed out.